paulsayad/CS235-Maze-Solver/README.md

 ## How To Compile the Program

-1. Download the files and put them in
+1. Download the files and put them in a directory
-2.
+2. Navigate to your directory in your terminal and run the command '<addr>'